cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/03-images.md

 To mask cells, you first need to segment them using an external tool like [CellProfiler](https://cellprofiler.org/) or [Ilastik](https://www.ilastik.org/) and save the binary image of their outlines (see example figure).
 Save these images in the `input/outlines` directory.
-Next, you need to create a csv file with the list of the outline images with three additional columns: plate, well and site.
+Next, you need to create a CSV file with the list of the outline images with three additional columns: plate, well and site.
 Save this file in the `input/metadata` directory.
 The final step is to update the configuration file ([Section 3](#heading=h.5i3187icaj4t)) to let DeepProfiler know that you want to use these outlines for masking the cells.
 Specifically, the `mask_objects `setting under `locations` must be set to `true` in the configuration